biocorecrg/PhD_course_containers_2024/docs/docker_2.rst

   seq 1 1000 | shuf | head -$1

-This script outputs random intergers from 1 to 1000: the number of integers selected is given as the first argument.
+This script outputs random integers from 1 to 1000; the number of integers selected is given as the first argument.

 * Write a recipe for an image: